Kubota Residence

 Google Maps

-Kubota Residence is located in the former castle town area, about two kilometers from Higashi-Hagi Station.
-You can reach it in about 10 minutes by bicycle (bike rentals are available around the station) or 30 minutes on foot.
-It is also accessible by the Maru Bus.
+The Kubota Residence is located in the former castle town area, about two kilometers from Higashi-Hagi Station.
+It can be reached in about 10 minutes by bicycle (bike rentals are available near the station) or 30 minutes on foot.
+The residence is also accessible by the Maru Bus.

 Reviews